-It can be said that handle-based models are an important ingredient in an Eclipse IDE, if only because the workspace resource model is handle-based.
+Handle-based models are an important ingredient in an Eclipse IDE, if only because the workspace resource model is handle-based.
 The handle-based Java model of JDT provides further evidence.
 The Java model also shows that the (programming-language agnostic) resource model is often not enough: a language or a group of languages may need its own handle-based model that defines a code-centric view on resources and supports navigation down to structural elements inside a source file (which requires parsing the contents of the file).
-It is this class of language-oriented handle-based models that is the main interest of this project.
+It is this class of language-oriented handle-based models that is the main concern of this project.

 The project aims to investigate technology needed to deal with such handle-based models on a large scale.
 In particular, the project attempts to distill core abstractions of a handle-based model into a uniform API and supply basic building blocks for construction of such models.
 It borrows heavily from some of the design patterns and principles underlying the Java model, but aims for a generalized albeit partial implementation.